moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What are the advantages of server side rendering ?
 * What is Styled-Components ?
 * What does lifting state means in React?
+* What is Higher-Order Components in React ?

 #### Computer Science Questions: